Best Running Jackets for Men of 2024

 Many runners start their running journey in the warmer months when energy is high and the warm spring breeze calls us outside to move our bodies.
 Then comes the chill and cold weather.
 At that point, a proper running jacket may help runners keep the fun and routine going.

-We tested running jackets on 1 to 1½-hour runs on dirt trails and dirt roads, with some days offering high winds from higher elevations above.
+We tested running jackets over 2 years on 1 to 1½-hour runs on dirt trails and dirt roads, with some days offering high winds from higher elevations above.
 Some days it sprinkled snow, and on others, it was raining in the low 30s F. Most runs happened in the evening, in temps from 30-50°F. We took some jackets on colder runs by a creek early in the morning before the sun got to it, and though we couldn’t confirm the temps, some were colder-than-advertised morning temperatures in the upper 20°s.

 We also tested running jackets at elevations of 10,000 feet in the mountains before they were snowed in for the season.
 We tested on runs in the Alabama Hills, sunnier runs in San Diego, CA, and some rainy, balmy, humid days in Tennessee.
-Considering our findings during testing, we’re confident the best overall running jacket for men is the Patagonia Houdini Air

 Looking for women's running jackets?
 See our Best Women's Running Jackets guide.